 On March 6, 2003, Valero Logistics amended its revolving credit facility, increasing its credit limit to \$175.0 million.
-On March 18, 2003, Valero Logistics borrowed \$25.0 million under the revolving credit facility to partially fund the purchase of the South Texas Pipelines and Terminals from Valero Energy, which borrowings were repaid during the three months ended June 30, 2003 primarily with the proceeds from the underwriters' exercise of the over-allotment option.
+On March 18, 2003, Valero Logistics borrowed \$25.0 million under the revolving credit facility to partially fund the purchase of the South Texas Pipelines and Terminals from Valero Energy, which borrowings were repaid during the second quarter of 2003 primarily with the proceeds from the underwriters' exercise of a portion of the over-allotment option associated with the March 2003 common unit offering.
 The revolving credit facility expires on January 15, 2006.
 At Valero Logistics' option, borrowings under the revolving credit facility bear interest based on either an alternative base rate or LIBOR.
-Valero Logistics also incurs a facility fee on the aggregate commitments of lenders under the revolving credit facility may be used for working capital and general partnership purposes; however, borrowings to fund distributions to unitholders are limited to \$40.0 million.
+Valero Logistics also incurs a facility fee on the aggregate commitments of lenders under the revolving credit facility, whether used or unused.
+Borrowings under the revolving credit facility may be used for working capital and general partnership purposes; however, borrowings to fund distributions to unitholders are limited to \$40.0 million.
 All borrowings designated as borrowings subject to the \$40.0 million sublimit must be reduced to zero for a period of at least 15 consecutive days during each fiscal year.
 The revolving credit facility also allows Valero Logistics to issue letters of credit for an aggregate of \$75.0 million.